MVP Breanna Stewart leads Storm to win in inaugural Commissioner’s Cup

 All of the Sun’s offense in the first half ran through it’s all-star tandem of DeWanna Bonner and Jonquel Jones, who combined for 22 points.
 The rest of the Sun only managed to score 14 points, and two of its starters were held scoreless in the first half.
 A dagger from Bird at the end of the half sent the game into halftime up 46-35.

 Out of the break, it took the Storm less than a quarter to shut the door.
-A quick layup and then a block on the other end from center Mercedes Russell, followed quickly by four quick points from Bird and a layup by Loyd pushed the lead to 20, and by the time the dust settled on the third quarter, Seattle led 68-30.
+A quick layup and then a block on the other end from center Mercedes Russell, followed quickly by four quick points from Bird and a layup by Loyd pushed the lead to 20, and by the time the dust settled on the third quarter, Seattle led 68-30 after outscoring the Sun 22-5.

 Stewart led all scorers Thursday, putting up 17 points on 6 of 8 shooting, grabbing four boards, and dishing three assists.
 She also added four steals, three blocks and went 3 of 4 from three-point range in just under 27 minutes, finishing with a game-high plus-27.
+And she did all of that after realizing she didn’t have her right shoe as she was getting ready for warm ups and trying to scramble to find some new ones.

+“When (Stewart) sets her mind on something, she gives it her all,” Quinn said.
+“To me, as a savaunt of basekteball, as a fan of basketball — not her coach, not her former teammate — I think it’s amazing to watch her play.

 Loyd also added 16 points and Bird hit double digits, putting up 10 points.
 Epiphanny Prince added seven off the bench, while Russell, Canada, and Magbegor all added six each.